 There is no leeway on this requirement so ensure you have these documents in hand.

 You will be issued a key to a numbered locker.
-You are required to stow all of your belongings in the locker for the duration of the exam.
-This includes::
+You are required to stow all your belongings in the locker for the duration of the exam.

 You may be allowed to wear a sweater or layers if you are concerned about being cold, but it is up to the TCA’s discretion.